vnessa-su/tap-room-redux/README.md

-# Tap Room
+# Tap Room with Redux

-#### React app that keeps track of an inventory of kegs
+#### React app that keeps track of an inventory of kegs, using Redux to store app states.

-#### To see my live website go to https://vnessa-su.github.io/tap-room/
+#### To see my live website go to https://vnessa-su.github.io/tap-room-redux/

 #### By Vanessa Su

 ## Description

 React web app that allows the user to view a list of kegs in an inventory, add new kegs, remove pints from those kegs as they are sold to customers, edit keg information, and delete kegs from the inventory.
+The state storage for this app is implemented using Redux.
+Tests for Redux reducers and action creators are implemented in Jest

 ## User Story